Dineshs91/dineshs91.github.io-legacy/source/_posts/2014-05-10-power-of-brain.markdown

 Most of the programmer's would have got this feeling at some point in their programming career, god why is it so hard to write a program, but my brain knows how to do it.
-Our brain does it instantaneously that we don't know what is happening(the actual logic).
+Our brain does it instantaneously, that we don't know what is happening(the actual logic).
-Only if slow down the process, we understand what actually happened.
+We have to think how our brain does it.

 For example, take this problem where you have to print whether a given string is a palindrome or not.